fjwright/Run-REDUCE-0/README.md

 ### To do later

+* Easy access to a local copy of the Run-REDUCE User Guide.
 * Font and colour selectors.
 * Detect whether REDUCE is running more reliably (maybe).
 * Remember all user choices, including window configurations (maybe).